MahmoudSamir97/node-farm/README.md

 # node-farm
-elementary NodeJS project using req.url as routing path
+elementary Node.js project using req.url as a routing path